adam-in-ict/adam-in-ict/README.md

   - Typescript
   - Python
   - Lua
-  - Other languages I'm less willing to admit to. 😄
 - Neo4j Certified Professional
 <!--
 **adam-in-ict/adam-in-ict** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.